 The Rite of Christian Initiation of Adults is a program under which the Church welcomes adults seeking any of the following sacraments of full communion in the Catholic faith: Baptism, Eucharist or Confirmation.

 RCIA is a program of discernment and instruction in which the person seeking initiation into the Church is introduced to the beliefs and practices of the Catholic faith.
 At the Cathedral, RCIA instruction is for non-baptized persons, persons baptized in another Christian faith and baptized Catholics who lack both the sacraments of Eucharist and Confirmation.
-Seven to nine different well-qualified presenters lead candidates and catechumens in discussion and instruction.
-The instruction follows the outline in the Catechism.
+RCIA instruction follows the outline of the Catechism.